 For any anti-allergenic, anti-photosensitive, and beard hormone-safe beard oil recipe, they should be used as the primary carriers.

-Next recommended ingredient would be vitamin E oil derived from wheat germ.
+Next recommended beard oil ingredient would be vitamin E oil derived from wheat germ.
 This prevents the oxidation of volatile essential oils and carrier oils that are primarily polyunsaturated.

 You can also use baby oil as beard oil, as most baby oils are 100% allergen-free (though keep in mind that baby oil might clog the pores).